 We recommend 3-5 students per team.
 Each team has one drone.

-This can vary program to program based on resources and age of the students.
-A typical team will practice 2-4 hours per week after school.
+This can vary from program to program based on resources and age of the students.
+A typical team will practice 2 - 4 hours per week after school.

 The Aerial Drone Competition includes three competitions at one event!

 Once you are registered with the REC Foundation, the fee to attend a local competition varies by state and region.
-Typically costs range from $50-100 per team.
-Championship events will be higher.
-Please visit RobotEvents.com to determine the cost of events in your region.
+Typically attendance fees for a competition range from $50 - $100 per team.
+Championship events may be more.
+Please visit RobotEvents.com to determine the cost of each event in your region.

-Our team is working hard with teams and Event Partners nationwide to create the season.
-At this time, the plan is for most events to qualify teams to Aerial Drone Competition Championship events.
+Our team is working hard with teams and event partners nationwide to create the season.
+At this time, the plan is most events will qualify teams to Aerial Drone Competition Championship events.
 Click on the Awards tab for the event at RobotEvents.com for details on which spots qualify for Championship events.

 Contact the Aerial Drone Program Manager at Drones@roboticseducation.org.